alexharri/website/posts/bit-sets-fast-foreach.md

 }
 ```

-Now that we've created the bit sets, we'll run the `forEach` method for them all and log out how long it takes.
+Now that we've created our bit sets, we'll run the `forEach` method for each of them and log out how long it takes.

 ```tsx
 for (const { bitset, density } of bitsetsAndDensities) {